WarlockAI-Consulting/G7GovAIGrandChallengeSubmission/README.md

 # G7GovAIGrandChallengeSubmission
-Our submission for the G7 GovAI Grand Challenge for December 1st, 2025
+Our submissions for the G7 GovAI Grand Challenge for December 1st, 2025